 The United States and other parts of the world have erupted into protests over the issue of racism.
 The completely unjust killings of Ahmaud Arbery and George Floyd caught on tape and the actions taken by authorities (and lack there of) in the aftermath of these murders have brought the topic of racism to the forefront of issues.

-Although racist speech, generalizations, and negative sentiments exist, there does not appear to be what one could define as systemic racism as exists in the United States and is being addressed through these protests.
-However, the Dominican Republic has been much more hesitant to provide citizenship to immigrants as well.
+Although racist speech, generalizations, and negative sentiments exist, there does not appear to be what one could define as systemic racism coupled with high incarceration rates as it exists in the United States and is being addressed through these protests.
+However, the Dominican Republic has been much more hesitant to provide citizenship to immigrants when compared to the United States and has been a focus of the UN’s efforts to end statelessness by 2024.
 It is also a country of much lower income when compared to the United States, and people have lower expectations from the government in general.

 Another point to be made is that the police force better represents the population it serves, racially speaking, as compared to the U.S. This means that there is not the issue that a predominately white police force is policing a predominately black community.
 Lastly, rules are a bit more relaxed in the Dominican Republic in general, as compared to the United States.
 Laws exist and are enforced, but it is common knowledge that the government has limited resources and capacity to intervene, and matters should be settled within individuals and communities in amicable ways as much as possible.